 The number of the port.
-You can use a colon (:) to act as a wild card.
-For instance, the following command, dscontrol server add ::ServerA, will result in adding ServerA to all clusters on all ports.
+You can use an at symbol (@) to act as a wild card.
+For instance, the following command will result in adding ServerA to all clusters on all ports:

 Note: Additional ports are separated by a plus sign (+).